ramonvermeulen/react-native-inbeacon/README.md

 # react-native-inbeacon
+NOTE: This library is still under development and is not stable yet.

-This module is developed because I needed to make use of the Native Inbeacon SDKs in react-native.
-There were no bridge libraries yet so I thought why not write it myself and publish it for others.
+This module is providing a bridge between React Native and the Android / iOS Native SDKs from Inbeacon.
+It is a third-party module so not created by any of the Inbeacon creators.
+The module is created because I as creator did need to make use of Inbeacon within React Native.
+There was no library for it yet, so why not make it myself and publish it?

+Contribution to the library is highly appreciated! 👍

 Inbeacon Android SDK: https://github.com/inbeacon/InbeaconSdk-android \
 Inbeacon iOS SDK: https://github.com/inbeacon/InbeaconSdk-ios